massimoaria/pubmedR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pubmedR is to gather metadata about publications, grants and clinical trials from PubMed database using NCBI APIs.
+The goal of pubmedR is to gather metadata about publications, grants and clinical trials from PubMed database using NCBI REST APIs.

 ## Installation